York, Pennsylvania: Football

 The people of York (the White Rose City) and the similar city of Lancaster (the Red Rose City) across the Susquehanna River often engage in rivalry and competition that has its roots in the Wars of the Roses.
 Both cities take their names from the English cities, York and Lancaster, from which the opposing royal houses took their names in the fifteenth-century wars.

-The War of the Roses All-Star Game is played in York every year over the weekend of Thanksgiving.
-The game pits the best high school football players in their senior seasons from the York-Adams League against a similar team from the Lancaster-Lebanon League.
-As the game only involves seniors and occurs during the first weekend of the PIAA District 3 football playoffs (players on teams which qualify for the playoffs do not participate), it is the final high school football game for each of the participants.
+The War of the Roses All-Star Game was formerly played in York on Thanksgiving Day from 1983 to 2005.
+The game pitted the best high school football players in their senior seasons from the York-Adams League against a similar team from the Lancaster-Lebanon League.
+As the game only involved seniors and occurred during the first weekend of the PIAA District 3 football playoffs (players on teams which qualify for the playoffs do not participate), it is the final high school football game for each of the participants.
+As of 2023, there was some discussion about reviving the event.

 Former Minnesota Vikings, Atlanta Falcons, and San Francisco 49ers defensive lineman Chris Doleman graduated from York's William Penn High School.
 York was the birthplace of former New York Giants Linebacker Andre Powell, former Miami Dolphins running back Woodrow (Woody) Bennett, former Los Angeles Raiders and Atlanta Falcons Tackle/Guard Lincoln Kennedy and former Atlanta Falcons safety Omar Brown.
 Tampa Bay Buccaneers head coach, Bruce Arians, is also a graduate of William Penn Senior High School (1970).
 New York Giants Offensive Tackle William Beatty is also a York, Pennsylvania native.
 Former Pittsburgh Steelers fullback Jon Witman graduated from Eastern York High School.

 The York Capitals indoor football team was founded in 2012 and began play with the American Indoor Football league in April 2013.
 The team moved to Harrisburg after its 2015 league championship and was renamed the Central Penn Capitals before it folded in 2016.